shelleyolivia/learn-tutorials/mirror/03-create-post.md

 const transaction = await arweave.createTransaction({data: data}, wallet);
 ```

-We also want to add tags as the metadata that will associate the data with our app and with the author.
-We should also include a tag denoting the data "application/json".
+Next, we'll want to add tags as the metadata that will associate the data with our dApp and with the author.
+We should also include a tag denoting the data as "application/json".

 ```javascript
 transaction.addTag('App-Name', process.env.APP_NAME as string);